-Mount Assiniboine is an icon of the Canadian Rockies.
+Mount Assiniboine is an icon of the Canadian Rockies, and seeing it is one of the best hikes you can do in your lifetime.
 The breathtaking mountain is often referred to as “The Matterhorn of the Rockies,” and it’s easy to understand why it received the name.
 Both mountains are emblematic of a perfect mountain peak standing tall in the shape of a pyramid.

-There are no roads into the provincial park that sits below the peak so visitors must hike, take a horse, or fly in via a chartered helicopter.
-With a resplendent landscape that surrounds Mount Assiniboine, it is considered one of the finest backcountry trips in the Canadian Rockies.
+There are no roads into the provincial park that sits below the peak, so visitors must hike, take a horse, or fly in via a chartered helicopter.
+It is considered one of the finest backcountry trips in the Canadian Rockies, with a resplendent landscape surrounding Mount Assiniboine.
+Here’s how to get out on a Mount Assiniboine hike yourself!

 How To Visit Mount Assiniboine Provincial Park